socsig/socsig.github.io/pages/statistical_consulting.md

 and often subjective expertise into our models.
 In other words, we're data-driven, but we know that experience is invaluable.

+For more information, please contact us at <consulting@sociotechnicalsignals.com>.

 ### Statistical methodology
 - Multivariate / cross-sectional data analysis with both long (many observations) and wide (many predictors) tables
 - Time series analysis and prediction, including automated model selection and dynamic prediction